for version 5.5.8

 Every effort is made to ensure that SecuritySpy is as stable as possible, however since it relies on other software components written by other parties (such as system software and driver software for video input devices), stability cannot be guaranteed.
 Therefore it is possible, although unlikely, for SecuritySpy to crash ("unexpectedly quit"), and if the computer may be left unattended for long periods of time, this is a potential problem.

-When this option is enabled, an tiny background application is launched that monitors SecuritySpy and restarts it if it crashes.
+When this option is enabled, a background application is launched that monitors SecuritySpy and restarts it if it crashes.
 This application runs invisibly and uses almost no system resources.
 If SecuritySpy crashes while video is being captured, at most only a few minutes of video will be lost.

 The computer must be awake for SecuritySpy to operate, so if you want continuous operation you should leave this option turned off.
 Use this option if you would like the computer to sleep automatically when it is not being used (as per the settings in the Energy Saver system preference).